AlexMathew/scrapple/README.md

-SCRAPPLE
+scrapple
 ========

-A Python framework to build semi-automatic web wrappers.
+A framework for creating semi-automatic web scrapers